About MGB Model Railroad Club

 What is the furthest distance someone has traveled to visit the MGB?

 Good question, looking back over the guest log, we have had visitors from Florida, South Carolina, Virginia, Ohio, Pennsylvania, Arizona, and California.
-However, the furthest seems to have been from the country of Brazil.
+However, the furthest seems to have been from the country of Sweden which is over 4700 miles from Prattville.

 When do you meet?

-We typically meet once a week to "work" on the layout, which means we are not running trains, but doing other things (for example expanding the layout, repairing rolling stock, painting buildings, etc.) Two Saturdays each month we meet to "play", which means we don't do anything but run trains!
-Visitors are always welcome and are encouraged to come by as often as they like.
+Every other Saturday we meet to "play", which means we don't do anything but run trains!
+Visitors are always welcome and are encouraged to come by as often as they like, but our schedule sometimes changes - please check our calendar before considering a visit.

 Can I join the MGB as a member?